 After much debate, the Military Governor of Hawaii, Delos C. Emmons, issued the order to recall all US currency.
 The government reprinted US currency to make it very easy to identify.
 The military truly believed that Japan would overrun Hawaii and use these islands as a staging ground for an invasion of the West Coast.

-On the back of the bill, the overprint of the word “HAWAII” covers the back.
-These changes were made to make the notes very easy and fast to identify.
-If the Japanese attacked Hawaii, all these overprinted notes would be deemed worthless so the Japanese could not financially benefit from overrunning Hawaii.
+The word “HAWAII” is overprinted on the back of the bill.
+These changes were made to make the notes easy and fast to identify.
+If the Japanese attacked Hawaii, all these overprinted notes would be deemed worthless, so the Japanese could not financially benefit from overrunning Hawaii.

 Not only were $1 bills over-printed, but $5’s, $10’s and $20’s were included as well.
 All non-over-printed notes were deemed worthless once the recall period ended.
-So, you had to turn in your notes to be able to get the new over-printed notes.
+So, you had to turn in your notes to get the new over-printed notes.
 Over 65 million notes were over-printed.

-By August 15th, no non-over-printed notes were left in Hawaii.
-But as the war raged on, instead of the Japanese making more advances towards Hawaii, the Americans made advances through the Pacific islands towards Japan.
+By August 15th, no non-overprinted notes were left in Hawaii.
+But as the war raged on, instead of the Japanese making further advances toward Hawaii, the Americans made further advances through the Pacific islands toward Japan.
 By the beginning of September, the Japanese had surrendered, and the war was over.

-Now the US government recalled these over-printed notes and replaced them with regular issue US currency, but on the islands, the military was faced with more than $200 million dollars’ worth of over-printed notes to be dealt with.
+Now, the US government recalled these over-printed notes and replaced them with regularly issued US currency, but on the islands, the military was faced with more than $200 million worth of over-printed notes to be dealt with.
 They decided to destroy the notes in Hawaii rather than risk shipping so many notes back to the mainland.
-At first the islands’ only crematorium was used to burn the notes and screens had been placed on the smokestack to catch any unburnt scraps of currency.
-But the furnace used to the crematorium could not handle such a large amount of paper.
-So, the Aiea Sugar Mill, with its commercial furnaces was pressed into service.
+At first, the islands’ only crematorium was used to burn the notes, and screens had been placed on the smokestack to catch any unburnt scraps of currency.
+However, the furnace used in the crematorium could not handle such a large amount of paper.
+So, with its commercial furnaces, the Aiea Sugar Mill was pressed into service.

-The surviving notes were saved by servicemen and Hawaiian Island residents as war souvenirs, and they account for the specimens that we have today.
-The government had money to burn and within 3 months, all the recalled notes had been destroyed.
+Servicemen and Hawaiian Island residents saved the surviving notes as war souvenirs, and they account for the specimens that we have today.
+The government had money to burn, and within 3 months, all the recalled notes had been destroyed.